Chriscbr/search-reminders/README.md

 │   ├── options.tsx         - Code that runs on the options page
 │   ├── popup.tsx           - Code that runs on the popup
 │   ├── testData.json       - Test data
-│   └── ui_components.tsx   - React components
-├── tsconfig.json           - Settings for compiling TypeScript to JavaScript
 └── webpack                 - Settings for bundling all files into an extension
     ├── webpack.common.js   - General bundling settings
     ├── webpack.dev.js      - Bundling settings for "watch" script
     └── webpack.prod.js     - Bundling settings for "build" script
 ```

-## Data flow
+## Architecture
-- `background.js` is the "master" process, in the sense that it is the only
+- `background.js` is the "master" process, in the sense that it is the core
-script that updates and retrieves user data from the
+script which updates and retrieves user data from the
 [Chrome Sync Storage Area](https://developer.chrome.com/extensions/storage).
 - All other pages (`popup.html`, `options.html`, and the injected script
 `content_script.js`) communicate with `background.js` via